saucelabs/sauce-docs/docs/dev/cli/sauce-connect-5/run.md

 <p><small>| OPTIONAL | STRING | <span className="sauceGreen">stable</span> | </small></p>

 **Description**: CA certificate bundle in PEM format to use in addition to the system root certificates.
-Can be a path to a file or "data:" followed by base64 encoded certificate.
+Can be a path to a file or "data:" followed by a base64-encoded certificate.
 Use this flag multiple times to specify multiple CA certificate files.<br/>
 **Default**: n/a<br/>
 **Environment variable**: `SAUCE_CACERT_FILE`<br/>
 **Shorthand**: n/a